 The first day ended at the range with the Argentina pistol qualification and the Peru rifle qualification.

-The U.S. Army's saying, "NCOs lead the way" proved true as Sgt.
+The U.S. Army's saying, "NCOs lead the way" proved true as U.S. Army South G6 Sgt.
 Maj.
-Ulysses Otero, U.S. Army South G6 Sgt.
-Maj., was announced as the winner of the competition in a ceremony on Feb.
+Ulysses Otero was announced as the winner of the competition in a ceremony Feb.
 13 and he completed every event of the competition with a near perfect score.

 Otero said the ruck march was by far the most difficult event of the competition.
 Although it was challenging he said he had a lot of fun.

-"You never know what you are capable of unless you get out there and give yourself a chance," said Otero.
+"You never know what you are capable of unless you get out there and give yourself a chance," Otero said.
 "Get out there and do it."

 Diaz described his plans for more robust competitions in the future.
-He said he would like to involve U.S. Army North, who has a partnership with Canada and Mexico, and also invite the foreign students from the Defense Language School in Lackland, Air Force Base to not only create a larger competition, but to also have a more diverse representation of U.S. Army partner nations.
+He said he would like to involve U.S. Army North, who has a partnership with Canada and Mexico, and also invite the foreign students from the Defense Language School at JBSA-Lackland, not only create a larger competition, but to also have a more diverse representation of U.S. Army partner nations.